Psalm 9

 Psalm 9:1 & 2

-I will praise you, O Lord, with all my heart; I will tell of all your wonders.
-I will be glad and rejoice in you; I will sing praise to your name, O Most High.
+For the leader.
+On the death of Labben.
+A psalm of David: I give thanks to Adonai with all my heart.
+I will tell about all your wonderful deeds.
+I will be glad and exult in you.
+I will sing praise to your name, ‘Elyon.

 In Psalm 8, we saw David sing praise to God for the wonder of His creation and the elevation of mankind to the role of caretaker.
 The name that David uses here is El Elyon and it speaks of the fact that God has authority of all things as He is the Creator of everything.